 What ended the Crash and saved video games?

-In order to avoid making this same mistake Nintendo produced fewer, higher quality video games and strictly controlling third-party development.
+In order to avoid making this same mistake, Nintendo produced fewer, higher quality video games and strictly controlled third-party development.
 They did this by introducing a checking integrated circuit (CIC) for the first time to stop unauthorized developers from making games on their platform.
 The CIC was essentially a lock-out chip which stopped unauthorized third-party developers from developing games for the NES.